George Harvie (politician)

 George V. Harvie (born c.
-1951) is a Canadian politician, currently serving as mayor of the City of Delta, British Columbia since 2018.
-His mayorship followed nearly twenty years as Delta's Chief Administration Officer (CAO) from 2001 to 2018.
-Previously, Harvie served in several positions over 30 years at the City of Burnaby, including Deputy City Manager.
+1951) is a Canadian politician who has served as the mayor of the City of Delta, British Columbia, since 2018.
+Before 2018 he served just under 20 years as Delta's chief administration officer (CAO) from 2001 to 2018, and worked for thirty years with the City of Burnaby, including deputy city manager.

 Early life

 Born in Vancouver, Harvie grew up in Burnaby, British Columbia.
 Upon getting married, he moved to Delta around 1976.

-Harvie was educated at Simon Fraser University, where he earned a B.A. in Economics.
+Harvie was educated at Simon Fraser University, where he earned a BA in Economics.
 He also holds an Administrative Management Special Certificate and an Environmental Health Diploma of Technology from the British Columbia Institute of Technology, and studied Advanced Management at Dalhousie University.

 Career

-Beginning in the late 1970s, Harvie worked for the City of Burnaby where he served as Deputy City Manager, Director of Human Resources, and Manager of the Environmental Health Department.
+Beginning in the late 1970s, Harvie worked for the City of Burnaby where he served as deputy city manager, director of Human Resources, and manager of the Environmental Health Department.

-Harvie was chief public health inspector in Burnaby during the 1980s, and later became the city's deputy manager, and was also the city's director of human resources.
+Harvie was chief public health inspector in Burnaby during the 1980s and later became the city's deputy manager.
+He was also the city's director of human resources.
 Harvie served as Delta's chief administration officer (CAO) from 2001 to 2018.
-As CAO, he was in charge of about 1000 municipal employees.

-In 2012, Harvie was awarded a Queen Elizabeth II Diamond Jubilee Medal for helping to secure funding for nine major infrastructure projects for Delta.
+In 2012, Harvie received the Queen Elizabeth II Diamond Jubilee Medal for helping to secure funding for nine infrastructure projects for Delta.

-After serving nearly twenty years as Delta’s City Manager, Harvie officially resigned as CAO in May 2018 when he announced his plans to run for mayor in the 2018 mayoral election for the "Achieving for Delta" slate, a new party which was named for Harvie's "past achievements" as CAO as well as his party's "future achievements".
+After close to 20 years as Delta’s city manager, Harvie officially resigned as CAO in May 2018 to run for mayor in the 2018 mayoral election.
+He ran with the "Achieving For Delta" slate.